Utkarsh-cod/Spring-Core/README.md

 ## 🎯 Purpose

-The primary objective of this repository is to strengthen my understanding of Spring Core concepts by implementing them through small, hands-on projects before moving on to larger Spring Boot applications.
+The goal of this repository is to strengthen my understanding of Spring by building small projects while learning different concepts step by step.
+Each project focuses on a particular topic before moving towards larger backend applications using Spring Boot.

 ---

-⭐ More Spring Core projects will be added as I continue my learning journey.
+⭐ More Spring projects will be added as I continue my learning journey.